Contract guidance for medical managers

 Even though a written contract of employment is not a prerequisite for a valid employed relationship, it is certainly beneficial to get the terms and conditions of employment in writing.
 It can provide clarity in order to avoid disputes or it can be used as a point of reference in any disputes that might arise in the future.
 Finally, it provides a sense of stability and security for employees and a degree of structure for employers.

-The BMA offers a contract checking service which we strongly advise members to make use of before signing any contracts.
+The BMA offers contract guidance which we strongly advise members to make use of before signing any contracts.

 Salary and benefits